hemidactylus/opabinia/README.md

 # Opabinia

-A system to count people entering/exiting a room, made with a Raspberry Pi, a proximity sensor, some software and lots of love.
+A system to count people entering/exiting a room, made with a Raspberry Pi, a couple of proximity sensors, some software and lots of love.

 ## Overview